Who We Are

 Mayuko Ohashi, Hospital Facility Dog Nurse Handler

-Natsuko Murata, Hospital Facility Dog Program Manager
+Natsuko Murata, Head Researcher / Project Manager for Hospital Facility Dog Program

 Shine On!
 Kids Office Staff